Al Unser: NASCAR and IROC

 Outside of his open-wheel career, Unser was a semi-regular competitor in IROC, winning three races and the 1977-1978 championship.
-His final IROC start was an 11th-place finish at the 1993 Michigan race after winning the pole.
+His final IROC start was an eleventh place finish at the 1993 Michigan race after winning the pole.

 Unser also started five races in NASCAR, three in the late 1960s and two in 1986.
-His best finishes were a pair of 4th-place results, one at the 1968 Daytona 500 and the other at the 1969 Motor Trend 500 at Riverside International Raceway.
-He fared less well in two 1986 starts, finishing 29th at Watkins Glen and 20th at Riverside.
+His best finishes were a pair of fourth place results, one at the 1968 Daytona 500 and the other at the 1969 Motor Trend 500 at Riverside International Raceway.
+He fared less well in two 1986 starts, finishing 29th at Watkins Glen and twentieth at Riverside.

 Fourth Indianapolis 500 victory

 In 1987, Penske's slate of drivers included Rick Mears, Danny Sullivan, and Danny Ongais.
-Al Unser Sr. was dropped from the team, and entered the month of May without a ride.
+Unser was dropped from the team, and entered the month of May without a ride.
 During the first week of practice, Al Sr. spent much of the week shopping for a ride, and a few offers were made by owners.
-Al Sr., however, refused the offers, as he insisted on landing a ride in a competitive, well-funded car only.
+Unser, however, refused the offers, as he insisted on landing a ride in a competitive, well-funded car only.
 Unser planned on staying through the week, and if he did not have a ride by the end of the first week of time trials, he was planning to return home.
 Coincidentally, his son Al Unser Jr. (driving for Shierson Racing) was having difficulty with his car's handling.
 At the end of the first weekend of time trials, Al Jr. surprisingly had not yet qualified.
 Al Sr. agreed to stay through the week in order to help his son get his car up to speed.

 Danny Ongais crashed into the wall during the first week of practice, suffering a serious concussion, and was declared unfit to drive.
 Meanwhile, the Penske team's new Penske PC-16 chassis had been uncompetitive during practice.
 By the end of the first week of practice, Penske parked the PC-16s and elected to qualify back-up cars for the race.
 Mears and Sullivan were provided 1986 March-Ilmor Chevrolet machines, while a third car, a 1986 March-Cosworth, was planned for third driver.

-Midway through the second week of practice, Roger Penske consummated a deal with Al Sr. to drive the third car.
+Midway through the second week of practice, Roger Penske consummated a deal with Unser to drive the third car.
 Penske promised Unser a well-funded effort, and a brand new Cosworth engine, the same chassis/engine combination that had won the previous four Indy 500s.
 The year-old March was removed from a Penske Racing display at a Sheraton hotel in the team's hometown of Reading, Pennsylvania, and hurriedly prepared for a return to active competition.
 Unser easily put the car in the field on the third day of time trials.